Our Star Tortoise Breeders

-On April 16, 2006, we produced our very first and only IST hatchling.
+On April 16, 2006, we produced our very first IST hatchling.
 We named him Cracker.
 This was a very special moment with a lot of firsts.
 Bashful, our very first tortoise laid her first clutch of eggs which produced our first ever captive-bred tortoise!
 This section shows Cracker, our first hatchling, and his mother, Bashful as well as our other adult Indian Star tortoises.
 We had Bashful since 1999 and here you'll see her growth up until she reached adulthood and produced her very own offspring, Cracker.

 Our First Captive-Bred Tortoise